Income and assets tests for ABSTUDY

 Read more about Income Bank.

-If you are a student or an Australian Apprentice and you’re independent, assets you own can affect your payment.
-The asset limits depend on whether or not you have a partner or own your own home.
-We will ask you to provide the current market value of your assets when you claim ABSTUDY.
+If you are an independent student or Australian Apprentice, assets you own can affect your payment.
+The asset limits will vary, depending on if you have a partner or own your own home.
+We will ask you to provide the current market value of your assets when you claim ABSTUDY Living Allowance.
+The personal assets test does not apply if your partner is on an income support payment.

 Read more about assets and the asset test limits.